jeremy-vondee/Pie-CSS/GUIDELINES.md

 Pull requests should be created when changes from other branches need to be merged into the `main` branch.

+## Variables

+All variables should reside in `_variables.scss` files in their respective directories.

 ## File Naming

 File names are expected to be **kebab cased** for a much cleaner look.
 For example: `some-component.scss`.